tinko26/ao.net/docs/namespaces/ao.j1939.md

 In case of a broadcast message, the PS field simply extends the PF field, which yields 4096 instead of 16 possible PGN.
 In case of a unicast message, the PS field contains the destination address.

-Using the `PGN` struct, we can inspect the fields of the PGN of the parameter group *TD*.
+Using the `PGN` struct, we can inspect the fields of the PGN of parameter group *TD*.

 ```csharp
 var x = new PGN